RETURN_TO_LOGS

 Automaton: Why the Next Agent Wave Is About Economic Autonomy, Not Better Chat

-The shift: AI agents are moving from assistants to economic actors
+The shift: AI is moving from digital interfaces to physical understanding

-The real feature is not self-replication.
-It is survival pressure
+The real feature is not robotics hype.
+It is spatial reasoning as infrastructure

 Why this matters for Neuronex